 To be fair, mystics don’t use negative theology in Ken Wheeler’s bizarre and misguided way.
 They view it as one small step on a path toward deeper understanding, not a cheap debating trick to impress the naive.

-For example, back around 600 CE, the neoplatonist philosopher Dionysius the Areopagite explained why believing negation can explain God is a logical fallacy.
+For example, back around 600 CE, the neoplatonist philosopher Dionysius the Areopagite explained why negation can’t reveal the Absolute.
 He writes that the First Cause “transcends all negation by the pre-eminence of Its simple and absolute nature – free from every limitation and beyond them all.”

 Listing off a bunch of attributes that something lacks doesn’t somehow bring it into existence.
 The one-eyed, one-horned, flying, purple people-eater isn’t two-eyed, or hornless, or burrowing, or green, or vegan but that doesn’t make him real.